apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

 This config is used to solve fe heartbeat response read_timeout problem,  When config is set to be true, master will get fe heartbeat response by thrift protocol  instead of http protocol.
-In order to maintain compatibility with the old version,  the default is false, and the configuration cannot be changed to true until all fe are upgraded。
+In order to maintain compatibility with the old version,  the default is false, and the configuration cannot be changed to true until all fe are upgraded.

 ### enable_alpha_rowset